Sham1242/Java-Audio-Visualizer/README.md

 Enter a valid YouTube link in the provided input field to download audio files from that link.

-Select up to 4 different audio file types to download.
+Select from up to 4 different audio file types to download.

 After the audio files are downloaded, you can choose to visualize them using the built-in visualizer.

 If you wish to edit the downloaded audio files, explore the editing options available in the application's GUI.

+Thank you.